Does Weight Matter in a Fight? | Explained

 When two fighters are equal in skills, the two elements that remain that can make a difference are size and cardio.

-Due to this, there's a fine line that fighters try to experiment around in order to give them the maximum size advantage that can still allow them to keep their cardio up to par.
+Due to this, there's a fine line that fighters try to experiment around to give them the maximum size advantage that can still allow them to keep their cardio up to par.

 UFC Fighters Gaining a Size Advantage in Their Careers

-There are 3 fighters in particular that are mentioned below that used weight cutting to their advantage, in order to have massive success.
+3 fighters in particular are mentioned below that used weight cutting to their advantage, to have massive success.

 However, a size advantage played a large part in their success.